-Travelling in Alaska – A Local Guide to Food, Drinks, and Adventures
+Travelling in Alaska – A Guide to the Best Places, Food & Drink

 Despite being a common cruise destination, Alaska boasts stunning views and amazing opportunities for travelers willing to forgo the planned routes and take their stay into their own hands.
 Here are some recommendations to get you started, and provide a taste of what it is like to travel through the last frontier.

-Although Anchorage is the largest city in Alaska- half of its citizens live there- it does a decent enough job of maintaining the scenery that one would expect in the state, the mountain views.
+Anchorage is the largest city in Alaska, half of its citizens live there and it does a decent enough job of maintaining the scenery that one would expect in the state, the mountain views.
 With a strict building height limit, a stunning view will never be out of sight.
-Whether walking out of a restaurant with your mother-in-law, or stumbling home at 1am in the summer light, a mountain will be there to watch you make a fool of yourself.
+Whether walking out of a restaurant, or stumbling home at 1am in the summer light, a mountain will be there to watch you make a fool of yourself.

 Moose’s Tooth Pub and Pizzeria does a great job of serving surprising dishes alongside those that are more traditional.
 Try the Thai chicken pizza; Covered in roasted chicken, red peppers, bean sprouts, thinly sliced carrots, and peanut sauce, the meal will leave you satisfied and surprised.
 Wash it down with the Broken Tooth Pipeline Stout and Polar Pale Ale.
 Both do their jobs.

 A lot of restaurants in Anchorage have barbeques from places like FireplaceLab.com and serve tasty local grilled food at affordable prices.

 Bear Tooth Grill is more of the same with the addition of a “theatrepub” connected to it.
 For the grill, enjoy typical Americana food including fresh local seafood- note that the salmon won’t be fresh until at least the beginning of May when fishing begins for the year.